runtimeverification/javamop/README.md

 to one or more property (i.e. *.mop) files, or a directory containing such property files.

-Note that when building an agent, users need to have their properties under ```package mop```.
-This is because JavaMOP is using some internal helper classes inside that package in the process.

 If the user specifies the [-n agentName], the above command will create <agentName>.jar in the same directory as that from which the command is run.
 If a [-n agentName] is not specified and there is just